Unidata/awips2/docs/cave/warngen.md

 # WarnGen Walkthrough

 WarnGen is an AWIPS graphics application for creating and issuing warnings as is done by National Weather Service offices.
-In the Unidata AWIPS release it is a *non-operational* forecasting tool, meaning it allows users to experiment and simulate with the drawing and text-generation tools, but **prevents you from transmitting a generated warning upstream**.
+In the NSF Unidata AWIPS release it is a *non-operational* forecasting tool, meaning it allows users to experiment and simulate with the drawing and text-generation tools, but **prevents you from transmitting a generated warning upstream**.

 !!! warning "In order to select a feature it must be within your *CAVE localization* coverage (load **Maps** > **County Warning Areas** to see coverages)"

-## Quick Steps - Using WarnGen in Unidata AWIPS CAVE
+## Quick Steps - Using WarnGen in NSF Unidata AWIPS CAVE

 1. [**Load NEXRAD Display**](#load-nexrad-level-3-display) from the Radar menu
 2. Choose a CWA with active severe weather (BUF is used in the video below)